 The condor nests primarily on inaccessible cliffs, under natural overhangs, or in caves.
 The eggs are incubated for about 28 days.
 The chicks remain in the nest for about six months and then follow their parents on flights, learning how to hunt.

 A Peregrine Falcon is a medium-sized bird of prey.
 It is noted for being the fastest animal on Earth, reaching speeds of over 300 km/h when driving during its hunting stoops

-The bird of prey primarily hunts small birds, although it can kill larger prey, they typically nests on tall buildings or cliffs.
+The bird of prey primarily hunts small birds, although it can kill larger prey, they typically nest on tall buildings or cliffs.
 The Peregrine Fetcon has a lifespan in the wild of up to one year the Peregrine Falcon has also been used in falconry.

 See Related: Ways to Save Animals from Extinction

 The Peregrine Fund was founded to restore the Peregrine.
 The efforts made by the fund were successful, and it saw the Peregrine removed from the U.S. Endangered Species List in 1999.
 Their focus has then expanded to include more than 100 bird species in 65 countries.

 The Peregrine Fund aims to protect birds worldwide through research, captive breeding programs, conserving habitats, and education.

 - The Peregrine Fund uses drones to track peregrines

 - The Peregrine Fund works to sustain viable populations of Peregrines and other bird species